 Volleyball was the result of one man’s search for a gentle yet athletic game.
 The man is now known as the founder of volleyball and his name is William G. Morgan.

 Volleyball is a two-team sport that is played by passing, or more accurately, by hitting a ball across a net with bare hands.
 The sole objective of the game is to make the ball touch down in the opponent’s court.

 If one team misses passing the ball to the court of the opposing team, the opposing team gains a point.

 The game has three popular variants: indoor volleyball, beach volleyball, and sitting volleyball.

-While indoor volleyball is played on a hard court, beach volleyaball is played on a sandy ground.
+While indoor volleyball is played on a hard court, beach volleyball is played on sandy ground.

 Sitting volleyball, on the other hand, is played while sitting (as the name suggests).
 It is volleyball for athletes with a disability and it emerged as a rehabilitation sport for injured soldiers.

 It requires mostly upper body movement, while the lower body remains stationary, in a sitting position.
 A player has to keep one of their buttocks in contact with the floor during the entire game.

 The Dutch government came up with this idea in 1956 and it has been a regular at the Paralympics Games since 1980 (2004 for women).